The Holes in the Wall Collective Center for Creative Research, Reflection & Action

 Holes in the Wall Collective plans to continue our Creative Residency Program as a way to offer time and space, to continue to build unexpected relationships, and to contribute to Holes in the Wall Collective’s sustainability.
 We look forward to starting back up where we left off in Pennsylvania and are ready to open registration as soon as we settle in at our next location.
 With our prospective site, we will be able to house at least five residents per-week, continuing to bring together creatives across mediums, disciplines and fields.

-Inviting change-makers from a diversity of contexts, disciplines and identities (from climate scientists to neurologists to community activists to political analysts to systems designers) to incubate their work within the year's wide and prescient global theme.
+We will especially curate emerging, established and creatives operating on the front line from a diversity of contexts, disciplines and identities to incubate their individual projects related to HWC’s selected yearly theme.
+Designed to re-integrate perspectives, fields and identities into a creative process to reimagine the basic needs.
+This program will encourage creative cross-over through weekly round-tables for people to share their work and feedback sessions offering critique and perspective.
 Once building is complete, fellows will be housed in the Basic Needs Tiny Houses, matching their work with each thematic house.
 We encourage creative cross-over to happen organically in collective spaces, and will hold weekly round-tables in the Emergence Room for people to share their work and offer feedback, critique and perspective.
 We intend to partner with guest curators to invite participants in their respective specialty– widening representation and access.
-Each session will be two-weeks long, hosting 9 fellows at a time.

-Y O U T H & E L D E R S P R O G R A M
+Y O U T H & E L D E R BRIDGE

 The model Site